Elliott House (Richburg, South Carolina)

 Elliott House, also known as Chester County Log Cabin, is a historic home located near Richburg, Chester County, South Carolina.
 It was built about 1770, and is a two-story, late 18th to early 19th century log dwelling.
 The house features a tall shed-roofed porch across the front, a steeply pitched gable roof, an end chimney, stone piers, and dovetailed log joints.
 The interior floors and ceilings are original heart pine.

-It was listed on the National Register of Historic Places in 1971.
+It was listed on the National Register of Historic Places in 1971, and was delisted in 2025.